 There’s a certain tone of voice some biz owners use in their sales copy that irks the shit out of me.
 It is the internet marketing equivalent of Chad from the high school track team.
 I call it Bro Copy.
 Which according to a friend of mine is not a term I coined, but one he did during a chat we had, so I am going to throw credit over to him.
 You’re welcome, James.
 You’d better bloody be reading this.

 ANYWAY.
 Bro Copy.
 It’s usually written by a 27-year-old white dude (a ‘Copybro’, of course) who is hustling on a beautiful island in Thailand to growth hack his business.
 Copybros are often part of the digital nomad tribe.
 That’s because freelance writing is touted as one of the best ways to get started as a digital nomad.
-(And, well, this is true, actually, but being a digital nomad isn’t all it’s cracked up to be.)
 The Copybro’s ultimate goal is to earn a shitload of cash online so he can travel the world constantly (but strangely he seems to stay only in cheap countries).

 The way he attempts to accomplish this is by writing hyperbolic, formulaic bullshit that tricks people into paying large sums of money for utter crap.
 However, often the only thing Copybros manage to sell are their own courses about how to write hyperbolic, formulaic bullshit so you too can make six figures* selling a course about writing hyperbolic, formulaic bullshit.

 How to Identify a Copybro

 Let’s begin with how to identify the man himself.
 A Copybro’s morning routine starts with wanking over the picture of Tim Ferriss he’s taped to the inside cover of his Moleskine (black, soft cover, ruled), followed by three hours of meditating with whatever the latest cool meditation app is, usually unsuccessfully because he’s still thinking about Tim.